gpuoti/Artifact-PonyExpress/doc/source/pony.rst

 .. code-block:: bash

-  pony --meta "meta-informations.json" charge
+  pony.py --meta "meta-informations.json" charge

 While to retrieve dependencies, before you start build your project write:

 .. code-block:: bash

-  pony --meta "meta-informations.json" deliver
+  pony.py --meta "meta-informations.json" deliver

 for an even simpler interface, use the standard name for the meta-informations file: **meta.json**.
 In this case you can just omit the --meta option.
 More command line options are available to let the user specify MongoDB connection property.
 Here is the complete list: